Madhav4487/Variational-Auto-Encoder/README.md

 # Variational-Auto-Encoder
-This is Variational Auto Encoder Generative Model on the MNIST(Modified National Institute of Standards and Technology) dataset
+This project builds a Variational Autoencoder (VAE) using PyTorch to learn and generate handwritten digit pairs by combining two MNIST digits side-by-side.
+The model captures the joint representation of digit pairs in a latent space and reconstructs them accurately.